 FEEDING MECHANISMS IN HOLOZOIC ORGANISMS What are holozoic organisms?
-Holozoic organisms are organisms that feeds on other organisms or solid organic food substances synthesized by green plants.
+Holozoic organisms are organisms that feed on other organisms or solid organic food substances synthesized by green plants.

 There are five modifications and mechanisms of feeding associated with some holozoic organisms